trilogy-data/pytrilogy-nlp/README.md

 Natural language interface for generating SQL queries via a Trilogy data model.

-Trilogy is easier for a large language model (LLM) to interact with as it requires only identifying which objects in the data model best match the question, rather than generating arbitrary SQL from scratch.
+Most of the value in a SQL statement comes from the column selection, transformation, and filtering.

+Joins, table selection, group bys are all opportunitites to introduce errors.

+Trilogy is easier SQL for humans because it separates out those parts in the language into a reusable metadata layer; the exact same benefits apply to an LLM.

-The extra data encoded in the semantic model for query generation reduces common sources of LLM errors.
+The extra data encoded in the semantic model, and the significantly reduced target space for generation reduce common sources of LLM errors.

 This makes it more testable and less prone to hallucination than generating SQL directly.

-Requires setting the following environment variables
-- OPENAI_API_KEY
-- OPENAI_MODEL

-Recommended to use "gpt-3.5-turbo" or higher as the model.
+Trilogy-NLP is built on the common NLP backend (langchain, etc) and supports configurable backends.

 ## Examples